Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Comment your code like you're explaining it to your future, slightly less intelligent self (who may or may not have forgotten what they were doing).**  Your future self will thank you (and possibly offer you a celebratory beverage).
+- **"Comment your code like you're explaining it to a grumpy, caffeine-deprived vampire.
+Be precise, be thorough, and for the love of all that is holy, be clear.
+Future you (and your colleagues) will thank you (and possibly offer you blood... or at least coffee)."**

 ---

-### 📅 Last Updated: 2025-01-29 01:14
+### 📅 Last Updated: 2025-01-29 08:20

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!